Facebook Twitter Instagram

 Hydration

 Water is a vital component of our bodies.
-It regulates temperature, maintains blood volume, and helps with muscle contractions.
+Impact Sport Nutrition, If you’re going to participate in a sports event, it’s important that you take good care of yourself.
+One of the best ways to do that is by making It regulates temperature, maintains blood volume, and helps with muscle contractions.
 Without proper hydration, our performance can suffer.
 So, it’s important to learn more about hydration.

 The National Athletic Trainers’ Association (NATA) recommends drinking water before, during, and after athletic activities.
 Athletes should consume at least 5 ml per kilogram of body weight.
 Taking into consideration how much fluid an athlete loses during and after exercise, an individualized hydration strategy is needed.